 Here are some beautiful wreaths for the Christmas season.
 The gallery includes an artificial green boxwood wreath, a preserved boxwood wreath, magnolia wreath, lit spruce wreaths, a pinecone wreath, and more.

 I bought this red berry wreath from Hobby Lobby last year and I really like it, so I went with it for the center of the mantel.

 It was a bit too short so I lifted it by setting it on a glass cake plate.
 I pushed the cake plate to the back of the mantel so I could decorate around it.

 Signs are one of my favorite things for a farmhouse style Christmas mantel.
 They’re a great idea to use as a focal point for the fireplace.

 You can see above how much of a presence a large sign makes.
 It’s a statement piece all by itself.

 What’s Christmas without the big guy?
-These Santa Claus vintage signs bring a nostalgic feel to the holiday season and are a good size to hang over your farmhouse mantel.
+This Santa Claus vintage sign brings a nostalgic feel to the holiday season.
+The personalized vintage sign is the perfect size to hang over your farmhouse mantel.
 (Click Image for Details)

 Here are some wood signs in all shapes and sizes that are a perfect complement to the farmhouse look.